Pharmacologic: carbamazepine analogues

 If used to treat trigeminal neuralgia or other types of neurogenic pain, assess pain using visual analogue scales or other appropriate pain scales to document whether this drug is successful in helping manage the patient's pain.

 Guard against falls and trauma (hip fractures, head injury, and so forth), especially if dizziness, vertigo, or ataxia affect gait and balance.
 Implement fall-prevention strategies, especially if balance is impaired (See Appendix E).

 Advise patient to avoid alcohol and other CNS depressants because of the increased risk of sedation and adverse effects.

 Advise patients on prolonged antiseizure therapy not to discontinue medication without consulting their physician.
 Abrupt withdrawal may cause increased seizures.

 Advise patient about the risk of daytime drowsiness and decreased attention and mental focus.
-Use care if driving or in other activities that require strong ...
+Use care if ...